 - Eerie Pale-Skinned Brunette: He's quite pale, contrasting with his dark hair and black outfit.

 - Empowered Badass Normal: What's been done to him has made him powerful enough to hold his own against Captain America, casually dodge a speeding exploding car, and even catch Captain America's thrown shield from behind.
 However, his enhancements are secondary to his ruthlessness, marksmanship, and CQC skills.

 - Evil Counterpart:

 - For Captain America, as a seemingly immortal World War II soldier who ended up a villain instead of a hero.
 The fact that they were best friends deepens the parallel.

 - For Black Widow, as an ex-Russian assassin who, unlike Natasha, never tried to atone for his past.
-Unlike her though, he was never given the chance to atone.
+Unlike her though, he was never capable of not following orders.

 - Evil Wears Black: His outfit is completely black.

 - Fake Russian: In-universe.
 He has a Soviet branding on his arm, uses old Russian slugs, and speaks Russian to his mooks at one point, but this is merely smoke and mirrors surrounding who he really is.
 He's an unwitting American turned into an assassin for HYDRA.